Configuring the Database

 field

 Database vendors provide Java libraries to access their databases from Java code.
-The library for the chosen database has to be available on the Java classpath, see the next section The Database Driver.
+The library for the chosen database has to be available on the Java classpath, see Database driver or datasource and Database vendor specific information.
 As a system administrator, you have to choose a Java class from the library; the Java class that the Frank!Framework should access.
 This is the value of the type

 Note